tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS student guide - Data Platform upgrade and migration.md

 Before WWI invests in this project, they want a proof of concept that encompasses these touch points and proves that it can be successful.

 WWI also has a new requirement.
 They have an existing web service that interacts with a vendor to get the latest certifications of that vendor's products.
 The JSON parser sometimes fails and they can't figure out why.
 They'd like to store the initial, unparsed JSON in a table for troubleshooting purposes.
-They want to query the JSON data by date or other identifying pieces of the JSON that might be available for troubleshooting, and are interested in learning more about the best way to do that.
+They want to query the JSON data by date or other identifying pieces of the JSON that might be available for troubleshooting and are interested in learning more about the best way to do that.

 Also, they had a significant outage last year because one of their audit tables ran out of space.
 They had to wait many hours to resolve the issue while their IT department scrambled to make space on an already overloaded Storage Area Network (SAN).
 They would like a full briefing on how to monitor that situation, so it doesn't happen again, and possible remedies if it does happen again.
 They would also like high availability to be built into the project plan and are wondering what additional fees that would incur.